wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-scale.md

 <a name="scalingstandard"></a>
 <!-- ================================= -->
-m## Scaling to Standard or Premium mode
+## Scaling to Standard mode
 <!-- ================================= -->

-m> [AZURE.NOTE] Before switching an App Service plan to **Standard** or **Premium** mode, you should remove spending caps in place for your Azure subscription.
+> [AZURE.NOTE] Before switching an App Service plan to **Standard** mode, you should remove spending caps in place for your Azure subscription.
 Otherwise, you risk your web app becoming unavailable if you reach your caps before the billing period ends.
 To view or change options for your Azure subscription, see [Azure Subscriptions][azuresubscriptions].

 1. To scale to **Standard** mode, follow the same initial steps as when scaling to **Shared** or **Basic**, and then choose a **Standard** mode in **Choose your pricing tier**, then click **Select**.